-We have developed a master plan, called the State Implementation Plan (SIP), to keep the air clean.
-It describes how Washington implements, maintains, and enforces national air quality standards — also known as National Ambient Air Quality Standards (NAAQS).
+We have written a general cleanup plan for air called the State Implementation Plan (SIP).
+The plan describes how Washington carries out, maintains, and enforces national air quality standards — also known as National Ambient Air Quality Standards (NAAQS).

-The State Implementation Plan is an overarching guidance that outlines the process for reducing air pollution from a variety of sources including transportation, wood smoke, and industry.
-The plans are tailored and implemented to meet regional air quality needs.
+The State Implementation Plan explains how Washington will lower air pollution from sources like transportation, wood smoke, and industry.
+Sections of the plan are customized to meet regional air quality needs.

-The state's implementation plan provides communities the tools to restore air quality to meet federal Clean Air standards.
+Washington's implementation plan gives communities the tools to restore air quality to meet federal clean air standards.
 The plans are put in place when an area fails to meet federal air quality standards, such as for ozone.
-Plans may be developed to attain or maintain standards, and may result in rules and programs — like motor vehicle inspections — to achieve goals spelled out in a plan.
-They are continually updated with input from local clean air agencies and the public.
+Plans may be developed to attain or maintain air quality standards.
+They can result in rules and programs — like vehicle inspections — to meet goals spelled out in a plan.
+Plans are continually updated with input from local clean air agencies and the public.

-Attainment plans are developed and implemented when an area is not meeting air quality standards.
+Attainment plans are developed and implemented when an area does not meet air quality standards.
 The plan is designed to bring an area into compliance for specific pollution.

 Maintenance plans are developed and implemented to keep an area in compliance once it meets attainment goals.

 - Infrastructure – Plan to implement new or revised national air quality standards.